-Between 2002-03 and 2011-12 there has been ten observed capture of a green turtles across the snapper longline fishery occurring in the Northland and Hauraki fishing area.
+Between 2002-03 and 2014-15 there has been one observed capture of a green turtle in the snapper bottom longline fishery occurring in the Northland and Hauraki fishing area.
 Observer records documented the green turtle as captured and released alive (MPI Unpublished data).
+In the same period, there were no captures of turtles in the snapper trawl fishery.